Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: Finite element approximation

 In \cref{fig:relations}, we provide the structure of the proof.
-The first step is to prove the two downward limits, as $\epsilon \to 0$, of minimizers of the $\epsilon$-perturbed problem \cref{ictoe} to minimizers of the original problem \cref{cto}.
+The first step is to prove the two downward limits, as $\epsilon \to 0$, of minimizers of the $\epsilon$-perturbed problem \cref{ictoe} to minimizers of the problems \cref{cto} and \cref{ictoFh}.
 This is achieved via weak convergence, the convergence of the supremum value of the norms, and the Radon--Riesz property \cite[Th.~A.70]{Fonseca2006}.
-Next, the top arrow, as $h \to 0$, in the $\epsilon$-perturbed problem is proven using the first-order optimality conditions.
-Then, since $\rho_{\epsilon, h}$, $\rho_\epsilon$, $\rho_h$, and $\rho$ are all bounded in $L^p(\Omega)$ uniformly in $h$ and $\epsilon$, we invoke the Osgood theorem \cite[Ch.~4, \S 11, Th.~2']{Zakon2017} for exchanging limits together with the Radon--Riesz property to conclude the result.
+Next, the top arrow, as $h \to 0$, in the $\epsilon$-perturbed problem is proven using the properties of the minimization problem and the Radon--Riesz property.
+Then, since $\rho_{\epsilon, h}$, $\rho_\epsilon$, $\rho_h$, and $\rho$ are all bounded in $L^s(\Omega)$ uniformly in $h$ and $\epsilon$, we invoke the Osgood theorem \cite[Ch.~4, Sec.~11, Th.~2']{Zakon2017} for exchanging limits together with the Radon--Riesz property to conclude the result.